-- 6.6 In terms of environmental sustainability, consideration has been given to the effect of the proposed development on the environment by ensuring that the location is accessible to its users without the need to use a private car. - 6.7 In considering the principles of the energy hierarchy, reducing energy demand and maximising energy efficiency, a reduction in carbon emissions that are required by Building Regulations shall be achieved by the school. - 6.8 The proposals offer the best balance between providing an effective education environment and delivering efficient and environmentally sustainable buildings.
+- 6.7 In terms of environmental sustainability, consideration has been given to the effect of the proposed development on the environment by ensuring that the location is accessible to its users without the need to use a private car. - 6.8 In considering the principles of the energy hierarchy, reducing energy demand and maximising energy efficiency, a reduction in carbon emissions that are required by Building Regulations will be achieved by the school.

-6.9 The proposals envisage the development of a community-based focus for every school in the area.
-21st Century Schools will provide services that draw both the community and school together, promoting lifelong education for adults, before and after school clubs, access to wider services and other community-based activities.
-By providing such a diverse school, this will reduce the need to travel.
+6.9 The proposals are considered to offer the best balance between providing an effective education environment and delivering efficient and environmentally sustainable buildings.
+The Council envisage the development of a community-based focus for every school in the area in line with the Welsh Government 21st Century Schools programme.
+This is a Welsh Government Scheme intended to provide services that draw both the community and school together, promote lifelong education for adults, before and after school clubs, access to wider services and other community-based activities.